oayanda/Devops-Tooling-Website-Solution/project_7.md

 ![mount](/images/28.png)

-Copy the content the html folder from the tooling app into the web server at /var/www/html
+Copy the content in the html folder from the tooling app into the web server at /var/www/html

 ```bash
 cd tooling